Labrador Inuit-Metis origins date back to the late 18th century when British trading companies began sending

 Reproduced by the permission of The Rooms Provincial Archives, VA 17-37.1

 Some of these workers – the majority of which were single men – chose to remain in Labrador permanently, but found it difficult to find wives in a land where men outnumbered women eight or nine to one.
 An almost absolute lack of European women meant that many settlers married Inuit women and it is to these unions that Labrador Inuit-Metis trace their aboriginal roots.

 Their Inuit heritage, however, extends back considerably further.
-Prehistoric Inuit, or Thule, entered Labrador sometime before 1400 AD to hunt seals and whales.
+Prehistoric Inuit, or Thule, entered Labrador sometime around 1400 AD to hunt seals and whales.
 They appear to have followed these sea mammals as far south as the Strait of Belle Isle, and although they lived for the most part in northern Labrador, John C. Kennedy reports that several Inuit communities were also established in various portions of southeastern Larbador, including St. Lewis, Domino and Dumpling Island.

 It is likely that the Europeans married Inuit rather than Innu women in the 18th and 19th centuries because the former lived on the coast, while the latter spent much of the year in Labrador’s less accessible interior.
 The Inuit-Metis population, meanwhile, increased rapidly, and by the mid-1800s, it was commonplace for them to marry other Inuit-Metis, rather than Inuit or Europeans.
 Seasonal migration was central to their resource-harvesting economy and involved trapping furs in the winter, hunting seals in the spring, and catching salmon and cod in the summer.